 Map of Crete’s Archaeological Sites

-The map contains a few of the most famous archaeological sites and ruins of Crete.
+The map contains a few of the most famous archaeological sites in Crete.

 Some of them are not included in this guide.